pytorch/torchtune/docs/source/examples/first_finetune_tutorial.rst

 Selecting a recipe
 ------------------
-Recipes are the primary entry points for TorchTune users.
+Recipes are the primary entry points for torchtune users.
 These can be thought of as end-to-end pipelines for training and optionally evaluating LLMs.

 Each recipe consists of three components: